mcflurrymuncha/fastroads/README.md

 ### New Terrain Generation
 * **Wide:** Generates significantly wider roads for easier high-speed maneuvering.
-* **Straight:** A perfectly flat, straight, and wide road—ideal for top-speed testing.
+* **Straight:** A perfectly flat, straight, and wide road - ideal for top-speed testing.

 ### Improved Graphics
 * **Ultra+ Mode:** Significantly increases render distance for a more expansive horizon.